rebelplutonium/github/README.md

    If I accidentally typed in `git push report garbage` it would ask me for my passphrase - which would give me another opportunity to back out from a mistake.
    If I on purpose typed `git push report new_feature` it would ask me for my passphrase.
 I would type it.
 The code would be pushed.
 I would create a merge request.
 From the point of view of my reviewers, I pushed to the gold standard repository.

+Once the container is running, the terminals are configured to show you information about git status.
+Some custom git scripts are added to the PATH.